haraldmaida/lamcal/README.md

   term unchanged and returns the result as a new term.
 * Strategies for α-conversion and β-reduction are defined as traits to easily implement custom strategies and use it with the functionality of this library.
+* No recursion in any of the functions dealing with the recursive data structure of `Term` to avoid stack overflow errors when applied on huge terms.
+Instead all functions follow the trampolining pattern.
 * The parser gives detailed information about parse errors, like the position of the error in the source stream and what would have been expected instead in a valid expression.
 * Optional support for [`failure`] crate compatible error types.